SIMIDAT/PARDINUS-EmptyImagesFiltering/README.md

 Depending on the training settings or your images features, you may also want to change other parameters in config.py as the image width or height, the number of clusters or other training hyperparameters as number of epoch or batch size.

 After run all the scripts, trained models should be stored at TRAINED_MODELS_ROUTE.

+## Data Availability
+The dataset used in this project is provided by WWF and is subject to restricted access.
+Researchers interested in using this dataset must request permission directly from WWF.
+More details can be found at [this link](http://n2t.net/ark:/63614/w12001260).
+Note that this repository provides scripts and instructions to train and test models using your own datasets.

+### Metadata of WWF Dataset employed in the research